Who May Be at Risk for Reglan-Induced Tardive Dyskinesia?

-Understanding Reglan and Tardive Dyskinesia in Context
+Understanding Reglan and Its Link to Tardive Dyskinesia

-Prognosis: Is Tardive Dyskinesia from Reglan Permanent?
+Mechanisms and Risk Factors for Tardive Dyskinesia from Reglan

 Important Notice